jaywilliams/vim-vwilight/README.md

 When I originally switched from TexMate to Vim, I wanted to use the same color scheme that I had gotten accutomed to, which was Twilight.
-However, all of the vim Twilight ports that I found were very poor and didn't have the same look and feel at all.
+However, all of the Vim Twilight ports that I found were very poor and didn't have the same look and feel at all.

 Then I came across [vwilight](https://gist.github.com/mojombo/796172), which